-HTTP request and response can contain what's called a (body).
+HTTP requests and responses can contain a body.

 telnet hexlet.io 80